-As for the type of coverage your family can purchase, that may vary based on the marketplace rules where you live.
-Currently, the IT functionality available through the federally facilitated marketplaces cannot support people in different tax households enrolling in a plan together.
-If you buy separate policies, you can allocate the premium tax credits across two plans.
-(Center on Budget and Policy Priorities, The Health Care Assister’s Guide to Tax Rules, updated Feb.
-2016, CMS, Application Spotlight: Family and Household Composition Section, March 2017).
+As for the type of coverage your family can purchase, that may vary based on the Marketplace rules where you live.
+Currently, the IT functionality available through the federally facilitated Marketplaces cannot support people in different tax households enrolling in the same policy together.
+Information may still be collected about other members of the household, even if they are in different tax families (for example, unmarried parents who live together but file separately).
+The Marketplace will ask for their relationship to members of the other tax family and their income since it may factor into Medicaid eligibility determinations.
+The other household members will be included in the application as non-applicants.
+(Center on Budget and Policy Priorities, The Healthcare Assister’s Guide to Tax Rules; CMS, Application Spotlight: Family and Household Composition Section, November 2020.)